Do irrotational water waves remain irrotational in the limit of a vanishing viscosity?: Conclusion

+Long-wave models which accurately describe rapidly-varying bathymetries can also be derived from Euler's free-surface system without assuming irrotationality the flow \cite[\textit{e.g.}][]{clamond_dutykh_2011, dutykh_clamond_2016}.
+However, such models still fail at capturing the viscosity-based vorticity generation mechanism at hand.

-Our study focuses on two-dimensional flows, which is a reasonable approximation for water waves in the nearshore regime.
-The boundary layer stripping described above will, of course, extend to three dimensions \cite{squire_1933}.
-In 3D, modons correspond to pairs of vortex filaments with opposite vorticity.
+In this study, we have focused on two-dimensional flows, which constitute a reasonable approximation for water waves in the nearshore regime.
+Naturally, the boundary layer separation described above is expected to extend to three-dimensional flows \cite{squire_1933}.
+In 3D, {counter-rotating vortices} correspond to pairs of vortex filaments with opposite vorticity.
 In this context, it is well established—from studies of wingtip vortices—that long-wavelength inviscid instabilities of these vortex lines can occur \cite{Crow70}, potentially leading to a cascade of complex vortex reconnections \cite{SciAdv20, PRF21}.
 However, such instabilities develop on a timescale that is long compared to the timescale associated with the propagation of the vortex pair.
-Therefore, the significant influence of vortex pairs on the free surface is expected to persist in 3D.
+Therefore, the pronounced influence of vortex pairs on the free surface is expected to persist in three-dimensional flows.\\

-Our study emphasizes that water wave models derived from the Euler equations --where irrotationality is typically assumed-- overlook a significant physical phenomenon.
-This effect does not vanish as the Reynolds number increases, and its influence on the shape of the water surface is substantial.
-This is especially relevant in nearshore ocean analyses.\\

-We are grateful to Stephen Childress and Christophe Lacave for most useful discussions during the preparation of this work.
+\textbf{Acknowledgements.} We are grateful to Stephen Childress and Christophe Lacave for most useful discussions during the preparation of this work.
+We are grateful to the two anonymous referees for their insightful suggestions which helped improve the present work.
+We would also like to acknowledge the help of Georges Sadaka to implement the AMR procedure correctly in FreeFEM.
+All simulations have been carried out with help from the MCMeSU supercomputing centre.\\